lihbr/template-vue-nuxt-2020/README.md

 During the process you can also create a `.env` file by copying `.env.example` and fill it with needed environment variables.

+> Please note that the `.env` file also allow you to customize basic settings of the application though it's highly recommended to provide those value through a CMS

 ### Development

 #### Start server without Netlify functions: